duecce/Arduino_UNIT_HANDLER/README.md

 ...
 ```
 Now unitHandler is an instance to the Arduino_UNIT_HANDLER class.
 You can get the same instance in every part of the code with no risk to overwrite or change the object.
-After that, you can connect a function to unitHandler and sey to it: 'execute it every 10ms, or 1s, or another sample time'.
+After that, you can connect a function to unitHandler and say to it: 'execute it every 10ms, or 1s, or another sample time'.
 ```
 // Connect printRawECG to unitHandler and execute it every 1/100 seconds unitHandler->add(ECG_FS, printRawECG);